Ian Fieggen Ian's Shoelace Site Ian's Shoelace Knot

 It may take some experimentation to get the end lengths the same.
 Alternatively, the coiled (yellow) end can be kept very short so that the end barely protrudes.
 Again, this requires some experimentation to get it just right.

-To untie, pull on the non-coiled (blue) end until the loop is pulled all the way through the coil.
+To untie, pull on the non-coiled (blue) loose end.
+This will shorten the loop, eventually pulling it all the way back out of the coil.
 The noose will then unravel and the whole lot will simply fall apart.

 Rather than combining the two ends into the one noose, it's also possible to make each end into a separate noose.
 Besides looking interesting, each noose can be slipped tight or loosened individually, which is very quick (though not very secure).

-These are even easier to untie than the regular Halloween Knot - simply pull the coiled section upwards until the noose pulls back through itself and falls apart.
+Each of these is even easier to untie than the regular Halloween Shoelace Knot – simply pull the coiled section upwards until the loop disappears through the coil and the noose falls apart.

 Rate This Shoelace Knot